SUKRUCIRIS/AI_enhanced_Voxel_Game_Engine/README.md

 Then run the ./voxel_engine.exe

-## Compiling with GNU on x64 ubuntu:
+## Compiling with GNU on x64 Ubuntu:

 Prerequisites: